 There are many types of milks on the market, including:

-- Full cream – full-cream milk contains around four per cent fat and is a source of vitamins A and D. For children up to the age of two years, full-cream milk is recommended.
+- Full cream – full-cream milk contains around four per cent fat.
+For children up to the age of two years, full-cream milk is recommended.

 - Reduced fat – expect around half as much fat in reduced-fat milk as full cream.
 Children over the age of two years can drink reduced-fat milk.

 - Skim milk – contains a maximum of 0.15 per cent fat.
-Children older than five years can safely consume skim milk.
-Both reduced-fat and skim milk have vitamin A and D added to replace the naturally occurring vitamins that are reduced when the fat is removed.
+There are some brands of reduced-fat and skim milk that have vitamin A and D added to replace the naturally occurring vitamins that are reduced when the fat is removed.

 - Calcium enriched – a 250 ml glass of calcium-enriched milk contains 408–500 mg of calcium.

 - Flavoured – these milks can either be full cream or reduced fat.
-However, most varieties contain a lot of sugar.
+However, most varieties contain added sugar and should be consumed only sometimes.

 - UHT (ultra-high temperature-treated) milk – is treated with very high heat to allow milk to be stored for long periods.

 Most milk on the market is pasteurised (heat treated then cooled).
 Milk that hasn’t been through this process should be avoided.
 While pasteurisation reduces the amount of some vitamins, such as vitamin C, it also kills bacteria.
 Unpasteurised or raw milk should never be consumed, as you have an increased risk of gastrointestinal illness from pathogens (bugs, germs, bacteria).